A project of WFN

 Frontline community designations (7 counties)

 Each EJ designation is sourced individually.
-Key sources: EPA EJScreen (cumulative burden scores); American Lung Association State of the Air reports; NAACP Environmental & Climate Justice program documentation; Earthjustice and SELC litigation records; peer-reviewed health burden literature; community organization reports.
+Key sources: EPA EJScreen (cumulative burden scores); American Lung Association State of the Air reports; NAACP Environmental & Climate Justice program documentation and Stop Dirty Data campaign; Earthjustice and SELC litigation records; peer-reviewed health burden literature; community organization reports.
 See individual county panels for specific citations.

 This is a documented sample, not a systematic EJ screening.
 Counties shown have active documented fights with named organizations and federal legal tools.
 Many additional counties bearing data center-related environmental burdens are not shown.
 EPA EJScreen and CDC PLACES offer national screening tools for identifying additional communities.

-Individual sources: Pyramid Lake Paiute Tribe (MIT Technology Review, KUNR/Mountain West News Bureau, 2025); Muscogee Nation (Mvskoke Media, Native News Online, ICT News, TIME, 2025–2026); Tonawanda Seneca Nation (ICT News, Honor the Earth, 2026); Pueblo communities / Doña Ana (NM community reporting); Shoshone-Paiute / Box Elder (On Point, Salt Lake Tribune, 2026).
+Individual sources: Pyramid Lake Paiute Tribe (MIT Technology Review, KUNR/Mountain West News Bureau, 2025); Muscogee Nation (Mvskoke Media, Native News Online, ICT News, TIME, 2025–2026); Tonawanda Seneca Nation (ICT News, Honor the Earth, 2026); Pueblo communities / Doña Ana (NM community reporting); Shoshone-Paiute / Box Elder (On Point, Salt Lake Tribune, 2026); Quechan / Fort Yuma (inewsource, 2026).

 ICE immigration detention sites